-- The financial ratio of debt per capita is an indication of the FSM National Government's debt burden on its citizens and other taxpayers. - For the year ended September 30, 2009, the FSM National Government had \$51 million in long-term debt, or \$477 per capita which is considered a low debt burden on its citizens, and has remained relatively consistent with that of prior periods although it has increased each year with the issuance of additional debts.
+The financial ratio of debt per capita is an indication of the FSM National Government's debt burden on its citizens and other taxpayers.

+For the year ended September 30, 2010, the FSM National Government had \$51 million in long-term debt, or \$493 per capita which is considered a low debt burden on its citizens when compared to other insular governments, and has remained relatively consistent with that of prior periods although it did increase slightly this year due to a decrease in population from the last census.